bbauska/TUMx-DWAPNx/README.md

 our computers, but the moment until we got to the point, so it needed something, in order to, really span between making it simple and using biological data, and the thing that connects these two extreme points really is JavaScript.
-It\'s the language, it\'s the bridge.
-JavaScript is extremely easy to share, it\'s extremely easy to write, is extremely easy to learn quickly.
+It&apos;s the language, it&apos;s the bridge.
+JavaScript is extremely easy to share, it&apos;s extremely easy to write, is extremely easy to learn quickly.
 You need, in order to use it, just a browser and it allows a very easy interpretation of data, it allows easy writing.